 Step 3: Trace the pattern starting from the top part of the folded area.

-Step 6: Mount your felt Christmas tree onto your wall using masking tape.
-I usually use command stripes, so they are a great way to mount the tree onto the wall without doing damage.
+Step 6: Mount your felt Christmas tree onto your wall.
+I usually use command stripes, as they are a great way to mount the tree onto the wall without doing damage.
 Just make sure you following direction for removal or the strip will remove paint from the walls.
 Don’t forget to stick the Star ornament too!

 Free Felt Christmas Tree Templates and Downloads